philzook58/philzook58.github.io/_posts/2024-11-04-canon_search.md

 $T_{ij}R_{jlk}T_{kl}$ becomes `[("T", i,k), ("R", j,l,k), ("T", k,l)])`.

-It looks very similar to the above with a smart constructor removing the AC symmettry of the multiplication, defining a permutation action on the index names, and then canonizing via search.
+It looks very similar to the above with a `texpr` smart constructor removing the AC symmettry of the multiplication, `act` defining a permutation action on the index names, and then `canon` canonizing via search.
 Because we put the tensor names first, it will be in sorted order by tensor name.
 This means we obviously don't have to brute search all permutations, but it is a nice one linear to do so.
 Other orderings may be fruitful for different reasons.

 ```python
 import itertools